LebCit/blog-doc-space/views/pages/doc.md

 This command will create a **\_site** folder in which all the necessary folders and files are created.
 You can now copy the entire content of the **\_site** folder to the server of your choice or just test it locally.

 ## How to use it ? {# using Blog-Doc}

+⚠️ This section is for the [Node.js app of Blog-Doc](https://blog-doc.deta.dev/) for now !

 ### Test it locally